Five models with disabilities ‘disabling’ fashion

-While there are dozens of disabled people who do the good work of advancing more diverse and inclusive fashion, we’re shining the spotlight on five models with disabilities changing the fashion industry today.
+While there are dozens of disabled people who do the good work of advancing more diverse and inclusive fashion, we’re shining the spotlight on six disabled models changing the fashion industry today.

 Generally, conversations about diversity and inclusion tend to focus—especially in the U.S.—on how and why corporations diversify their talent.
 Experts all agree that diversity and inclusion lead to better business outcomes.
 However, the work to advance more diverse and inclusive fashion, while steady, is slow.